You have installed Acronis Cyber Infrastructure (Acronis Storage) and registered it in Acronis Cyber Cloud.

 - use this connection verification tool to automatically check connections; follow the on-screen instructions of the tool, if any errors are detected

-2. Determine, whether you use storage in one of Acronis data centers or Acronis Storage installed on your premises.
+2. Determine whether you use storage in one of Acronis data centers or Acronis Cyber Infrastructure installed on your premises.
 You can check it in the management portal.
 This picture shows how a storage in Acronis data center and a local storage are displayed:

-The steps below describe troubleshooting a connection to Acronis Storage installed on your premises.
+The steps below describe troubleshooting a connection to Acronis Cyber Infrastructure installed on your premises.

-After checking connection to Acronis Backup Cloud, Acronis Agent checks connection to Acronis Storage by TCP port 44445.
+After checking connection to Acronis Backup Cloud, Acronis Agent checks connection to Acronis Cyber Infrastructure by TCP port 44445.
 If this connection cannot be established, you receive the error mentioned above.

 To localize the root cause of the issue, you need to check one-by-one each of the prerequisites listed in this article.